What are the two kinds of bookkeeping?

 Other Kinds of Bookkeeping

-Bookkeeping is a respectable career choice providing the opportunity to become self-employed or may give you encouragement to do further studies and work towards becoming a Chartered Practicing Accountant and open your Accounting practice.
+Bookkeeping is a respectable career choice that can provide you with the opportunity to become self-employed.
+Additionally, it can provide you with the motivation to pursue additional education and work towards becoming a Chartered Practicing Accountant so that you can open your own accounting practise.

 To sum everything up, the decision regarding whether to use a single entry system or a double entry system ultimately rests with the proprietor of the company.
 No matter which approach you take, make it a point to seek the advice of an expert so that you can eliminate the risk of making mistakes that could have a negative impact on your company.